sallahda/realtime-election/README.md

 3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Thanks to the developers of Apache Kafka and Apache Spark for their excellent tools.
-- Special thanks to the contributors of this project.